-In the end, the biggest disappointment of the day was not the weather, it was the trail.
-I lost track of it.
-When there’s no snow on Spout Path you can easily find your way around with an actual view of the well trodden trail and the ribbons all along the way.
-In this deep snow the trail was well hidden and so were the ribbons, I had to find my way by memory of the last time I was there, which I’m sad to say was too long ago.
+In the end, the biggest disappointment of the day was not the weather, it was the trail: I lost track of it.
+When there’s no snow on Spout Path you can easily find your way around with an actual view of the well-trodden trail and the ribbons all along the way.
+In this deep snow the trail was well hidden and so were the ribbons, I had to find my way by memory of the last time I was there, which I’m sad to say was a while ago.

-Around Miner Point I was confused by the many crossroads and ‘fake trails’ left by moose, I ended up bumbling through the forested hills for over two hours trying to find the real trail again.
-When I finally did I was just one kilometre away from the Spout but I had wasted too much time, I decided to turn around in order to be back before nightfall.
+Around Miner Point I was confused by the many crossroads and ‘fake trails’ left by moose, I ended up bumbling through the forested hills for over 2 hours trying to find the real trail again.
+When I finally did I was just 1 km away from the Spout but I had wasted too much time, I decided to turn around in order to be back before nightfall.

 On the way back, at Long Point, the sun broke through for a while.
 I enjoyed a distant view of the Spout and promised myself to return soon.
 I was surprised to find I had cellular reception and had my lunch while talking to Marije, it cheered me right up again!

 I took one last break on the Queen’s River bridge before I walked back to Goulds over Shoal Bay Road.
 I made good time, saw some squirrels and grouse, and got back at the car at sunset.
 It was the end of a very long day of stumbling, but I’m glad I did it.